Domestic Violence

 • After the hearing is complete, the Court will decide whether or not it is reasonable for the Non-Molestation Order to be removed

-If you would like to stop a Non-Molestation Order, or have any questions about your rights and the processes, we can provide you with the legal information and support that you need.
+If you would like to stop a Non-Molestation Order, or have any questions about your rights and non molestation order defence, we can provide you with the legal information and support that you need.

 What type of evidence is needed for a Non-Molestation Order?